 Practical application of principles and procedures learned in the classroom to the various phases of music education.
 Work experience will be paid or unpaid at local middle or high school music programs.
 Placement assistance will be provided.
 Two on-campus sessions will be scheduled.
+Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a total of sixteen units, and students must work 75 paid hours or 60 unpaid hours per unit earned.
 May be taken for a maximum of 12 units.